dabeaz/blog/2021/barely-interface.md

         raise RuntimeError('Not open')
 ```

 In this example, the `StreamState` class is serving as an interface.
 You might be inclined to make it an abstract base class.
 However, doing so has no useful effect at all.
-The checks that an ABC provide only take place at the time instances are created.
+The extra checks that an ABC provide only take place at the time instances are created.
 In this case, there are no instances--it's all static methods.
 So, you're out of luck.

-This is a potential fix if you define `StreamState` with an extra `__init_subclass__()` method like this:
+There is a potential fix if you define `StreamState` with an extra `__init_subclass__()` method like this:

 ```python
 import inspect